 Amsterdam is a city of water and there are many spots to go outdoor swimming in Amsterdam.
 In the North, the IJ-water behind Central Station is clean enough for a refreshing dive.
 Take a ferry to the North first and dive in.
-The Amstel river is also good for a swim.
-And around the artificial island or IJburg, a large suburb east of the city, there are several artificial beaches where you can swim.
-Otherwise to go outdoor swimming in Amsterdam, head to the recreational lakes of Sloterplas in the West or Gaasperplas in Amsterdam South-East.
-If you are really desperate for some feet dipping: try the ponds at Museum Square or, why not, in front of the Americain Hotel at Leidseplein.
+The Amstel river is also good open swimming water.
+And around the artificial island or IJburg, a large suburb east of the city, there are several artificial beaches to swim.
+The open water of recreational lakes Sloterplas in the West and Gaasperplas in Amsterdam South-East are also good for outdoor swimming.
+If you are really desperate for some feet dipping: try the ponds at Museum Square or in front of the Americain Hotel at Leidseplein.

 Outdoor swimming in kids’ pools & fountains

 There are many children’s swimming pools in Amsterdam.
 The closest on in the centre is Vondelpark.
 The water is renewed every warm day.

 Many smaller playgrounds also have been equipped with water fountains.
 Most recent and fun fountain for kids to play is at Haarlemmerplein and the fountains at the Rijksmuseum garden (all free to enter).

 Sloterplas is a recreational lake in the West of Amsterdam.
 From the center it’s only a 20 – 30 minutes bike ride.
 The lake is the result of the extraction of sand, used to uplift the Slotermeer area, an urban area created around the 1950s.
 (The lake is extremely deep!)
 Before that, Slotermeer (which literally means Sloter lake), was a lake, due to the digging out of turf by the Amsterdam folks.
 After pumping out the water, it became habitable.